 When numbers are formatted as currency, two separator symbols are typically used - one to separate thousands and the other to separate the decimal part of the value.
-In the U.S., commas are used for thousands and the period for the decimal:
+In the United States, commas are used for thousands and the period for the decimal:

 Other countries have different ways of doing this.
-In many European countries, for example, the period is used to separate thousands and the comma is used for the decimal.
+In many European countries, for example, the period is used to separate thousands, and the comma is used for the decimal.
 In addition, the currency symbol is often at the end of the number.
 An amount in euros, for example, may be formatted as follows:

 In almost all situations, the operating system's locale settings result in the proper separators being used automatically.
-If you need to change the separators from the defaults, do so in the Regional and Language Options in the Windows Control Panel:
+If you need to change the separators from the defaults, do so in the Regional and Language Options in the Windows Control Panel.
+Note: These instructions are for computers running Windows Vista: